usnistgov/alignn/README.md

 ### 4) On QM9 dataset

 Note the [issue](https://github.com/usnistgov/alignn/issues/54) related to QM9 dataset.
 The results from models other than ALIGNN are reported as given in corresponding papers, not necessarily reproduced by us.
+These models were trained with same parameters as solid-state databases but for 1000 epochs.

 | Target | Units | SchNet | MEGNet  | DimeNet++ | ALIGNN |
 |:------:|-------|--------|---------|-----------|--------|